 The Latest from EEN:

 Founded in 1993, our ministry is grounded in the Bible’s teaching on the responsibility of God’s people to “tend the garden” through a faithful walk with our Lord Jesus Christ.
-EEN supports a network of champions who are engaged in creation-care through the church and through their vocational work.
-EEN publishes and develops material for churches, ministries, families, and individuals to use as they seek to know the Lord more fully, especially his care for all that he has made.
+EEN supports a network of champions and churches who are engaged in creation-care.
+EEN disciples Christians who are seeking to walk in repentance and faith and are eager to use their gifts and talents to address some of the greatest challenges facing God’s people and the world today.

-We hope that you will use our ministry as a resource as you seek to faithfully follow God’s call to care for His creation in your home, family, church life, and vocation.
-We hope you’ll consider becoming a creation-care champion.
+We hope that you will join us and pray with us as we follow God’s call to care for His creation.
 On the site you will find ways to get started, ways to connect with others, bible study resources, our interactive blog, and programs/initiatives which cover a wide range of creation care topics.

 If you’d like to learn more about our work, consider joining our supporters e-mail lists by clicking here.
 If you and your church are interested on what they can do to be a light to a world in need contact us directly by clicking here.